 Taking this into consideration, it is essential to drive attentively.
 To avoid a roadside accident, avoid using your phone, talking to people and driving with an exhausted state of mind.

 Failure to gauge the other driver’s behaviour

-One-fifth of all roadside accidents in the UK are caused by the driver’s inability to predict the other person’s behaviour.
+Inability to predict the other person’s behaviour causes one-fifth of all roadside accidents in the UK..
 This can include miscalculating the gap when pulling out of a junction, or going around a populated roundabout.
 Most drivers tend to assume the other person’s behaviour, which often leads to a roadside accident.
 Therefore, in order to surpass this issue, it is essential to gauge to avoid making assumptions, and taking a cordial and careful approach while driving.
 In doing so, driving can become a much safer experience.